rcl-ssl/docs/authorization/aad-account.md

 ![image](../images/authorization_signin/subscribe-aad-user-member.png)

-- You can use this new AAD organization account to login in to any of the RCL applications.
+- You can use this new AAD organization account to login in to any of the RCL Portal.

 # Sign In